 Well spent money!

 As is often the case things turned a sharp corner.
 Their savings that were planned to take them through several months of sabbatical leave started dwindling rapidly as they could not ignore the plight of the local animals.
 Sara and Dean started to feed and treat local colonies prophylactically in Termini Immerse and in and around the Caccamo area.
-One kitten, covered in ticks and flea infested, was so hungry and desperate that it jumped from the path and hung on to their open car window.
+One kitten, covered in ticks and flea infested, was so hungry and desperate that it jumped from a path and hung on to their open car window.
 They had their dogs with them in the car so had to leave the tiny kitten behind in the forest only to return with medication soon after to find it had disappeared.
-They were heart broken, and went back to the same spot several times to no avail.
+They were heart broken, and went back to the same spot several times to no avail, but eventually the kitten was found in a local town.
 Realising that their money was dwindling fast from the cost of providing food. medicine and fuel, they had no choice but to return to the UK.
 Cats they were looking after were placed in a temporary care at a cat shelter in Palermo, their fees covered by Dean and Sara and other cats continued to be fed by a local 'Gattini Man'.
 But before they left Sicily they committed themselves to taking on puppies that were due to be born n the Summer as a local farmer said he was going to drown them!
 So they had to return later to Sicily as they had given their word.

 The move back to Sicily.